ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Switch to the SSH session to the **hdb1-0** Azure VM, type `exit` to return to the SSH session to the Linux jumpbox Azure VM.

-1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-1** Azure VM running HANA by using its private IP address you identified earlier in this task:
+1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-1** Azure VM running HANA by using its private IP address:

     ```sh
     ssh azureadm@10.101.1.11